ashujainvi/ashu-jainvi-ui/README.md

 # ashutosh-jainvi-ui-v3

-Personal portfolio to showcase personal interests, designs, hobbies and professional experience in IT world.
+Personal portfolio to showcase personal interests, designs, hobbies and professional experiences & projects.

 This is a simple multi-page application developed by a web design enthusiast focusing on best practices and clean code.